axelroy/python-base-docker-images/README.md

 ## Usage for the python-mip-interactive

 This version works by doing two `docker run` commands.
-The method called is passed by entrypoint, but the work to do is
+The method called is passed by `entrypoint`, but the work to do is :

 `docker run \
 --rm \